TinyCircuits/TinyTV-site/docs/en/help.md

 ---

 ## "TV does not show up as a USB device on computer"
 Try the following:

   * Different cables.
-Some USB-C cables only allow for charging devices, try a cable that you know you have used for transfer files or pictures from another device.
+Some USB-C cables only allow for charging devices, try a cable that you know you have used for transferring files or pictures from another device.
   * Turn the TV on by pressing the top button for TinyTV 2 and the top middle button on TinyTV Mini

+---

+## "How are files sorted?"
+Files are sorted like in Windows in ascending order.
+Numbers at the start of a filename are prioritized over filenames with just letters.
+For example:
+0.avi
+1.avi
+22.avi
+A.avi
+B.avi
+L.avi

+---

+## "How many videos can I put on my TV?"
+  * **TinyTV 2 and Mini**: 100 videos
+  * **TinyTV DIY Kit**: 25 videos

+---

+## "How long can filenames be?"
+  * **TinyTV 2 and Mini**: 150 characters
+  * **TinyTV DIY Kit**: 50 characters